In Memoriam

 - Getting a loved one's name on The List requires an appointment

-- Incense ritual: just before Mass starts a small metal container of burning incense is swung on a chain, followed by an entourage of priests.
-With each swing of the chain puffs of smoke rise higher as they make their way to the altar
+- Incense ritual: just before Mass the priests enter in single file led by an acolyte swinging a small metal container of burning incense on a chain.
+With each swing the puffs of smoke rise higher as everyone makes their way to the altar

 - Victor Hugo's original novel was called "Notre Dame de Paris" not "The Hunchback of Notre Dame," considered a spoiler title